johanngerberding/johanngerberding.github.io/content/posts/2024-08-23-Vision-Language-Models.md

 {{< figure align=center alt="Important training decisions to make" src="/imgs/vlms/training.png" width=100% caption="Figure X. Important decisions to make when training VLMs [2]">}}

 <p align="justify">
-- in the following we will explore the importance of data and recipes that are used to create high quality datasets for VLM training
-- in addition we will go into grounding, alignment with human preferences and some recipes about choosing the right model for your use case
+We’ll explore the crucial role of data in Visual Language Model (VLM) training, focusing on the recipes used to create high-quality datasets (Figure X).
+Additionally, we’ll discuss grounding, ensuring the model accurately links visual content to text, along with alignment to human preferences, and provide tips for selecting the right model architecture for your specific use case.
 </p>

 ### Data